Are You Sick and Tired of Being Overweight?

 In 6 months, by ditching these 3 ordinary habits, I lost 75 pounds.

-And over the course of a year and a half, I took off a total of 100 pounds.
+And over the course of 15 months, I took off a total of 100 pounds.

 That's right, this obese man was me.